How many are french speaking countries are in Africa?

 French is among the European languages that find its way to Africa as a result of the colonialism of France.
-Most nations in Africa that were colonized by France made French their first tongue.
+Most nations in Africa that France colonized made French their first tongue.

 As such, they used language in their broadcast media, education, business, legal practices, and many more, even though there are some variations in their vocabulary and pronunciation.

 Among the other African nations colonized by Europeans, francophone countries strongly affiliated with their colonial masters over others.